Naimish100/Quote-Generator/README.md

 # Quote-Generator

-Generates inspirational quotes as you click on new quote button.
+Generates new inspirational quotes when you click on New Quote button.